nilayk/nilayk.github.io/README.md

 ### Senior Software Engineer
 **AdSupply Inc** | *June 2011 - Present* | Culver City, CA

-Senior engineer on a real-time ad exchange and serving platform, focused on distributed systems, low-latency delivery, production reliability, and fraud mitigation.
-Contributed to .NET Framework to .NET Core modernization across a hybrid cloud environment (Azure and AWS).
+Senior engineer on a real-time ad exchange and serving platform focused on distributed delivery, low-latency performance, fraud mitigation, and production reliability, including monolith-to-microservices modernization.

-**Key Achievements:**
+#### Senior Software Engineer and Lead Support Engineer — *2020 - Present*
-- Optimized the core ad exchange and serving platform and contributed to .NET Framework to .NET Core modernization
+- Contributed to .NET Framework to .NET Core efforts, completed on-prem to cloud-native migration, and decomposed monolith components into microservices.
-- Supported low-latency ad delivery at scale (approx. 1B+ daily requests; sub-100ms responses), integrating with multiple SSPs and DSPs
+- Originated the Web Push ad format, built the initial prototype and early integrations, and led expansion of the format.
+- Led production support and incident response, implemented Cloudflare edge controls, and enhanced diagnostics with New Relic and Kibana.
+- Owned fraud mitigation initiatives within the delivery pipeline to improve traffic quality and revenue integrity.
+- Implemented a rules engine microservice for real-time tracking (Apache Druid) and automated campaign management, reducing manual interventions for account managers and clients.

+#### Software Engineer II / Lead Support Engineer — *2014 - 2020*
+- Led ad delivery compatibility work under common AdBlock and content-blocker techniques, owned ad unit scripts and tags across browser and partner constraints.
-- Tuned critical data paths with MongoDB and Redis, improving maintainability and performance of hot codepaths
+- Tuned request-path data flows with MongoDB and Redis, improving hot codepaths for performance and maintainability.
-- Implemented pub/sub messaging to propagate database updates to live serving nodes, enabling in-memory entity lookups and reducing database reads on the request path
+- Implemented pub/sub messaging to propagate database updates to live serving nodes, enabling in-memory entity lookups and reducing database reads on the request path.
-- Improved reliability with production safeguards, including Cloudflare-based controls to mitigate traffic anomalies and overload
-- Enhanced observability via New Relic instrumentation/configuration and operational diagnostics (including Kibana)
-- Owned fraud mitigation initiatives within the delivery pipeline to improve traffic quality and revenue integrity
-- Originated the Web Push ad format concept; built the initial prototype and early integrations; led subsequent team expansion
+- Served as escalation point for complex production issues, bridging client-side tag behavior and backend delivery logic, and drove code and design reviews.

+#### Software Engineer — *2011 - 2014*
+- Helped start the platform on a new stack, delivered customer-facing interfaces, and built reporting and analytics workflows.
+- Built SQL-based reporting and analytics workflows to support business and operational needs.
-- Owned ad unit delivery scripts and ad tags across browsers and partner constraints; led content-blocker compatibility work to improve delivery under common blocking techniques
+- Expanded and maintained ad unit delivery scripts and tags as platform scope and partner integrations grew.
-- Built internal tooling and automation: ASP.NET Core apps, JavaScript analytics utilities, and Druid-based tracking and aggregation workflows
-- Led support engineering and production issue resolution; participated in incident response/on-call and drove code/design reviews with senior engineers

-*Selected initiatives: Adblock compatibility; compliance-driven flow and parameter changes; cross-browser tag debugging; overload and timeout mitigation; observability and runtime diagnostics improvements.*

 ---